 - Clear: The dashboard shows the candidate's verified documents and certification details.

-- Consider: The dashboard shows a reason below to explain the Consider status:
+Review: The dashboard shows a reason below to explain the Review status:

 - Candidate-provided information doesn't match government records.